cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/04-messages.md

   Signer string
   // the client id of the contract
   ClientId string
-  // the code hash of the new wasm byte code for the contract CodeHash []byte
+  // the SHA-256 hash of the new wasm byte code for the contract CodeHash []byte
   // the json-encoded migrate msg to be passed to the contract on migration Msg []byte